 Why I paint

 I paint for joy, deeper knowledge, and to connect to you.
 I paint as much as I can.
 Painting is optimistic.
 It brings me into flow, sheds new light on meaning and grounds me in the present.
 When I’m painting my body is saying, “yes, I ‘m alive,” feeling in love with the universe, with all people and things.
 If this isn’t a spiritual experience, I don’t know what is.
 I believe that as long as I keep at it, in the end I will end up with something I never imagined that shows some form of growth.
 That's the most faith I have in anything.

 I am influenced by:

 1. Smart, transparent, universal work that reflects things I accept as true.
-Think Rumi, Annie Lamot, Anais Nin, Stephen Sills, Vicente Wolf, Ben Shahn, Jules Fiefer, Ram Das, Herman Hesse, Sally Mann, Anna Halprin...,
+Think Rumi, Annie Lamot, Anais Nin, Stephen Sills, Vicente Wolf, Ben Shahn, Jules Fiefer, Ram Das, Siddhartha, Sally Mann, Anna Halprin, Chagall.....

 3. Plants and water especially in places like Singapore, Ubud, New Zeland, Kyoto, Pefkos, Dona Lucata, and Sea Ranch.
-The patterns in orchids hold me for hours on end.
+I especially love the patterns in orchids.